smithambera/sqlite3/readme.md

-1. How many users are there?
+How many users are there?

-50
+- 50

-SELECT count(*) FROM users;
+- `SELECT COUNT(*) FROM users;`

+---

-2. What are the 5 most expensive items?
+What are the 5 most expensive items?

-    1.Small Cotton Gloves
+- Small Cotton Gloves
-    2. Small Wooden Computer
+- Small Wooden Computer
-    3. Awesome Granite Pants
+- Awesome Granite Pants
-    4. Sleek Wooden Hat
+- Sleek Wooden Hat
-    5. Ergonomic Steel Car
+- Ergonomic Steel Car

-SELECT title FROM items ORDER BY price DESC LIMIT 5;
+- `SELECT title FROM items ORDER BY price DESC LIMIT 5;``